KingCatto/release-description-generator/README.md

 ## Contribution
 Contributions to improve functionality, styling, or additional features are welcome.
 Please fork the repository, make your changes, and submit a pull request.

+If you encounter any issues or have questions, feel free to join our support community on Discord: https://discord.gg/ByCS43XMve.
 ---

 ### Notes